flaneurette/Natural-Grammar/README.md

 # Proposed new functions:

-- Ablaut Reduplication.
+- Ablaut reduplication.

        If there are three words, the vowels have to appear in the I-A-O order.
        Example: "Big Bad Wolf".
        If there are two words, the first has to be I, and the second either A or O.
        Example: "Tic-Tac".

 - Adjective ordering.

-       Adjective must always be in this order: opinion -> size -> age -> shape -> colour -> origin -> material -> purpose -> noun.
+       Adjectives must always be in this order: opinion -> size -> age -> shape -> colour -> origin -> material -> purpose -> noun.
        Example: "Little Red Riding Hood".